-Some people think the Great Recession and rising income inequality spelled the end of the American Dream for many.
-But it only damaged the materialistic American Dream, which isn't achievable anyway.
-Instead, many are turning to a new definition of the American Dream that better reflects the values of the country for which it was named.
-For example, the Center for a New American Dream envisions

-A focus on more of what really matters, such as creating a meaningful life, contributing to community and society, valuing nature, and spending time with family and friends.
-“Financial adviser Suze Orman described the new American Dream as one

-"... where you get more pleasure out of saving than you do the spending.
-It's a dream where you live below your means but within your needs.
+Some people think the Great Recession and rising income inequality spelled the end of the American dream for many.
+But these events have only damaged the materialistic American dream, which isn’t achievable anyway.
+Instead, many are turning to a new definition of the American dream that better reflects the values of the country for which it was named.
+For example, the Center for a New American Dream envisions a focus on more of what really matters, such as creating a meaningful life, contributing to community and society, valuing nature, and spending time with family and friends.
+Financial advisor Suze Orman describes the new American dream as one “where you get more pleasure out of saving than you do the spending.
+It’s a dream where you live below your means but within your needs.
 You are not spending every penny; you are not impressing people.
-You are living a life where you can sleep at night and you are actually happy."
+You are living a life where you can sleep at night and you are actually happy.”

-CHAPTER 1” THE TRUTHS AND UNTRUTHS”

-Both new visions reject the American Dream based on materialism.
-But perhaps there is no need to create a new American Dream from scratch.
-Instead, let's return to our founding fathers' vision.
+Both new visions reject the American dream based on materialism.
+But perhaps there is no need to create a new American dream from scratch.
+Instead, let’s return to our Founding Fathers’ vision.
 All people have an equal and inalienable right to life, liberty, and the pursuit of their own happiness.
 Federal law protects this right.

 The Declaration of Independence says nothing about any type of lifestyle.
 It does not define what happiness should look like.
 Instead, it seeks to ensure that everyone has an equal opportunity to pursue a personal vision.
-It also promotes faith in private free enterprise to pursue that happinessTop of Form
+It also promotes faith in private free enterprise to pursue that happiness.

-In the 1930s and ’40s, the term appeared occasionally in advertisements for intellectual products: plays, books and church sermons, book reviews and high-minded articles.
-During these

-Yes, it rarely, if ever, referred to business success or homeownership.
+In the 1930s and 1940s, the term American dream appeared occasionally in advertisements for intellectual products: plays, books and church sermons, book reviews, and high-minded articles.
+It rarely, if ever, referred to business success or homeownership.

-By 1950, shortly after World War II and the triumph against fascism, it was still about freedom and equality.
-In a book published in 1954, Peter Marshall, former chaplain of the United States Senate, defined the American Dream with spiritually resounding words: “Religious liberty to worship God according to the dictates of one’s own conscience and equal opportunity for all men,” he said, “are the twin pillars of the American Dream.”
+By 1950, shortly after World War II and the triumph against fascism, the American dream was still about freedom and equality.
+In a book published in 1954, Peter Marshall, former chaplain of the United States Senate, defined the American dream in spiritually resounding words: “Religious liberty to worship God according to the dictates of one’s own conscience and equal opportunity for all men are the twin pillars of the American dream.”

 The term began to be used extensively in the 1960s.
-It may have owed its growing power to Martin Luther King’s “I Have a Dream” speech in 1963, in which he spoke of a vision that was “deeply rooted in the American Dream.”
-He said he dreamed of the disappearance of prejudice and a rise in community spirit, and certainly made no mention of deregulation or mortgage subsidies
+It may have owed its growing power to Martin Luther King’s “I Have a Dream” speech in 1963, in which he spoke of a vision “deeply rooted in the American dream.”
+He said he dreamed of the disappearance of prejudice and a rise in community spirit, and he certainly made no mention of deregulation or mortgage subsidies.

-But as the term became more commonplace, its connection with notions of equality and community weakened.
-In the 1970s and ’80s, home builders used it extensively in advertisements, perhaps to make conspicuous consumption seem patriotic

-Thanks in part to the deluge of advertisements, many people came to associate the American Dream with homeownership, with some unfortunate results.
+As the term became more commonplace, its connection with notions of equality and community weakened.
+In the 1970s and 1980s, home builders used it extensively in advertisements, perhaps to make conspicuous consumption seem patriotic.
+Thanks in part to the deluge of advertisements, many people came to associate the American dream with homeownership, with some unfortunate results.
 Increasing home sales became public policy.
-In 2003, President George W. Bush signed the American Dream Down payment Act, subsidizing home purchases during a period in which a housing bubble — the one Woulead

-to the 2008-9 financial crisis — was already growing at a 10 percent annual rate, according to the S. & P. Core Logic Case-Shiller U.S. National Home Price index (which I helped to create
+In 2003, President George W. Bush signed the American Dream Down Payment Act, subsidizing home purchases during a period in which a housing bubble — the one that would lead to the 2008–9 financial crisis — was already growing at a 10% annual rate, according to the S & P Core Logic Case-Shiller U.S. National Home Price index (which I helped create).